“Fibrocystic disease of the pancreas” gradually recognised as a relatively common, generalised, inherited and fatal disorder

-Paul di Sant’Agnese (1914 – 2005) (figure 12) wrote that “Penicillin is the first drug known to affect the course of fibrocystic disease after cyanosis has marked the existence of suppurative Staphylococcal bronchitis”.
+Paul di Sant’Agnese (1914 – 2005) (Fig 15) wrote that “Penicillin is the first drug known to affect the course of fibrocystic disease after cyanosis has marked the existence of suppurative Staphylococcal bronchitis”.
 Later, in 2001, he recalled “In most patients the results (of penicillin treatment) were dramatic.
 From death’s door, slowly dying from chronic pulmonary disease while we watched helplessly, patients revived in a few days”.
 Sulphonamides were said to be useful in prophylaxis and for intercurrent infections but not after the stage of suppurative bronchitis.

 Dr Lynn Taussig, who worked with di Sant’Agnese, later recalls that Paul di Sant’Agnese and Harry Shwachman were definite rivals but had considerable respect for each other.
 Di Sant’Agnese came from a noble family in Italy.
 His father was an obstetrician and radiotherapy expert who was physician to the Italian Royal Family.
 Paul went to Rome medical school and then came to USA in 1939 to study medicine in New York.
 He was chief resident in paediatrics and published his first paper on tick paralysis – as initially he worked in infectious disease and immunology; he studied the effect of immunisations in early life.